The finality of death and its impact can’t be fully understood until it happens. And when it does, it may continue to shock you every day.

 5. Call.
 Fortunately, I called my father every day.
 If you’re not calling frequently, consider it.

 8. Make amends.
-I realize not every relationship is unicorns and rainbows.
-Be the best version of you.
+Be the best version of yourself.
 You can’t control how other people act but you will likely feel better that you did your best.
 Try.
 If it doesn’t work, try again if you can.